SnakeWayne/PHBS_MLF_2019/README.md

 * __relevance__ refers to  and **ItemRelevance**, which means the relevance between news and the stock.

 3. Now we calculate sentiment score for each stock per news:
-$$ sentiment \quad score = sentiment \quad type \times sentiment \quad weight \times relevance \times 100 $$ Since there may be more than one news for a stock per day, we calculate the average senti_score to be the final sentiment feature.
+$$ sentiment\\_score = sentiment\\_type \times sentiment\\_weight \times relevance \times 100 $$ Since there may be more than one news for a stock per day, we calculate the average senti_score to be the final sentiment feature.
 Then we map calendar date to trade date: cut at 15:00.
 It means that the sentimental data before cut_hour:cut_time(eg. 15:00) will be taken into current day's trading, the sentimental data after cut_hour:cut_time will be taken into next day's trading.

 ### Traditional trading-related features
 Rest eight traditional features related to trading infirmation are calculated by TaLib package.
 They are technical indicators: __MFI__, __SMA5__, __SMA10__, __MOM__, __ROC__, __ATR__, __BETA__ and __CCI__.
 Their meanings are as follows: